sinaro/prs-training-uio/README.md

 ```

 ## Find and download GWAS summary results for Anorexia Nervosa (AN) and perform QC of base data
-* Get yourself familiarize with [GWAS Catalog](https://www.ebi.ac.uk/gwas/), and search in [PubMed](https://pubmed.ncbi.nlm.nih.gov/) for major GWAS in European populations for AN <br/>.
+* Get yourself familiarize with [GWAS Catalog](https://www.ebi.ac.uk/gwas/), and search in [PubMed](https://pubmed.ncbi.nlm.nih.gov/) for major GWAS in European populations for AN. <br/>
 * Is Pubmed able to interpret the phenotype "AN", and "GWAS" correctly? <br/>
 * Try to find the latest, and largest (highest sample size) GWAS for AN.
 Find if the GWAS summary results are publicly available and where you can download it.
 <details>